SamKouteili/faust-ondemand-exploration/README.md

 ### How does ondemand present us with reactive paradigms that don't already exist (i.e. sliders, osc, etc...)?

 The ondemand primitive is not a "user-facing" feature, in that it does not add a layer of interactivity with the user.
 The ondemand primitive is also not directly a compositional tool, in that it is not *directly* intended for temporal segmentation of composition.
 Rather, what ondemand excels at providing is granularity for optimized computation, which could be critical for embedded systems and microprocessors.
-Indeed, the purpose of the clock stream is not to send a message in a traditional sense, as is the case with sliders osc messages, and the like.
+Indeed, the purpose of the clock stream is not to send a message in a traditional sense, as is the case with sliders, osc messages, and the like.
 Rather, the clock boolean stream acts _strictly_ as a computation trigger.

 ### How do functions with ondemand primitives compose in sequence/parallel/recursively?